FML

 Join me for Tuesday Junk-Punch

-September 29th, 2009, by The Goddess
+September 29th, 2009, 10:11 PM by Goddess

 Tuesday is not only so very fired, but I’m emasculating that bastard with one swift steel-toed shit-kicker swat to the balls.
 Die in a fire, Tuesday.